Kyoto Classes

 Small, Private Classes

-Standard classes are 3 hours in length (for groups of 2 or more at 8,700 yen per person) and include professional artist instruction by me personally as well as all supplies, including an ultra-compact watercolor sketchbook kit (paints, water brush, and sketchbook) that’s yours to keep.
+*Includes professional artist instruction by me personally as well as all supplies, including an ultra-compact watercolor sketchbook kit (paints, water brush, and sketchbook) that’s yours to keep.

-Private 2-hour one-on-one classes are also available at the 8,700 rate, or for 3 hours for a supplementary 2,000 yen charge.
+*Private 2-hour one-on-one classes are also available at the 9,700 rate, or for 3 hours for a supplementary 2,000 yen charge.

 These classes are available in many different areas of Kyoto and can be customized to your interests.
 These are my recommended areas, but feel free to contact me for other itineraries.
+I also have extensive experience teaching children, so groups looking for fun family activities for kids in Kyoto are welcome to contact me!

-NOTE: Classes booked through AirBnB are NOT private, however they are small (5 people maximum.)
+NOTE: Classes booked through Airbnb are NOT private, however they are small (5 people maximum.)

 Fushimi